-RealPlans is the meal planner I use the most because it has some unique features not found on any other meal planners out there.
+RealPlans is the meal planner I use the most because it has some unique and powerful features not found on any other meal planners out there.

-RealPlans is not just a meal planner, but rather a totally customizable app that allows you to choose recipes from a huge library of over 1500, kitchen-tested Paleo, Primal, Traditional, Vegetarian, Gluten-Free or Dairy-Free recipes AND you can also import your own favorite recipes into the planner, if you like.
-You can choose recipes by season, meal, ingredient and more.
+RealPlans is not just a meal planner, but rather a totally customizable app that allows you to choose recipes from a huge library of over 1500, kitchen-tested Paleo, Primal, Keto, AIP, Traditional, Vegetarian, Whole30, Gluten-Free or Dairy-Free recipes.
+AND you can also import your own favorite recipes into the planner, if you like.
+You can choose recipes by season, mealtime, ingredient, diet type, and more.

 If you need to adjust serving sizes or modify ingredients to suit your needs, it’s as easy as clicking a button.
 So if you have friends with food allergies coming for dinner one night, and the kids eating at grandma’s on another night, the app allows you to customize your plan and adjust your recipes to accommodate!

 No other meal planning app I’ve found offers all of this in one package.
 There’s a short learning curve to customize things just the way you like, but RealPlans will revolutionize your kitchen.

 20 Dishes has five different meal plans to choose from: Paleo, Gluten-Free, Paleo Autoimmune, Classic and Vegetarian.
 You can change your meal plans or mix and match recipes from different meal plans anytime you want.
 You cannot import your own recipes, however.

 Once you’ve selected the meal plan of your choice, 20 Dishes then offers you over 200 recipes to choose from.
-They are continually adding to these recipes on a weekly basis to give you more options and variety.
+They are continually adding to these recipes to give you more options and variety.

 Once you’ve picked your meals, then you’ll automatically be given the appropriate grocery list so you’ll know exactly what you’ll need.
-All meal plans and shopping lists are fully customizable based on dietary needs, allergens, etc.
+All meal plans and shopping lists are fully customizable based on dietary needs, preferences, allergies, etc.